isabella232/OctoStyle/_pages/markdown.md

 This will link to https://octopus.com/docs/installation/requirements#windows-server

-If you'd like to control the anchor text (Perhaps to ensure it doesn't change even if the title does), use the following syntax:
+If you'd like to control the anchor text (to ensure it doesn't change even if the title does), use the following syntax:

 ~~~
 ## Windows Server {#windows-server}